 Which means we have recipes like overnight protein oats, carnivore casserole, and these low-calorie baked oats on repeat.
-Not only does this keep mornings a little less stressful, but because these oats are protein-packed it’s also a great start to eating 100 grams of protein per day.
-Which, as a certified Nutrition Coach is super important to me.
+Not only does this keep mornings a little less stressful, but because these oats are protein-packed, it’s also a great start to eating 100 grams of protein per day.

-Easy: All you need to do to whip up the baked oats is to blend, pour, and bake, making the recipe super simple.
+Easy: All you need to do to whip up the baked oats is to blend, pour, and bake, making the recipe super simple, just like this protein pancakes recipe with just 3 ingredients.

 Fueling: Dairy-free, gluten-free, and packed with protein, the oats make a wicked breakfast recipe.